sijan67/MagicAnswer/README.md

 # MagicAnswer
-App to give you answer to your difficult decisions
+App to give you answer to your difficult decisions!

 <img src="img1.png" width="200" height = "370" />